 Pablo Medina’s work embodies the themes of history and migration with passion, intelligence, and humor.
 He is the author of sixteen books, among them the novels The Cigar Roller and Cubop City Blues, the poetry collections The Man Who Wrote on Water and The Island Kingdom, and the memoir Exiled Memories: A Cuban Childhood.
 His translations include García Lorca’s Poet in New York and Alejo Carpentier’s The Kingdom of This World (forthcoming Fall 2018).
 Among his many awards are grants from the Rockefeller and Guggenheim Foundations and the National Endowment for the Arts.
 Currently, he is Distinguished Writer-in-Residence at Emerson College in Boston.

 Elizabeth Poliner is the author of the novel As Close to Us as Breathing (Lee Boudreaux Books), which was an Amazon Best Book of 2016 and a February 2017 Pennie’s Pick.
 Her previous works are a novel in stories, Mutual Life & Casualty, and a poetry collection, What You Know in Your Hands.
 Her stories and poems have appeared in the Michigan Quarterly Review, Kenyon Review, Southern Review, Colorado Review, and TriQuarterly, among other journals.
-Her awards include fiction fellowships to the Sewanee and Wesleyan writers’ conferences, and residencies at Yaddo and the MacDowell Colony.
+Her awards include the 2017 Kafka Prize, fiction fellowships to the Sewanee and Wesleyan writers’ conferences, and residencies at Yaddo and the MacDowell Colony.
 She teaches at Hollins University.

 Nicolaia Rips attended LaGuardia High School for the Performing Arts in New York City (class of 2016), where she was co-editor-in-chief of LaGuardia’s literary magazine, LaGuardia Magazine.
 Her memoir Trying to Float recounts her childhood growing up at the Chelsea Hotel.
 She is now a student at Brown University.
 You can follow her on instagram @nrips